ArcadeHustle/Naomi_DIMM_CDR_boot/README.md

 The rest of the detail belongs in the same historic dustbin, and it shall be left here with no further explaination

 https://www.arcade-projects.com/forums/index.php?thread/1159-burn-naomi-games-to-cd-r-and-play-on-gdrom-drive/&postID=13986#post13986<br>
-"it will of course not boot without a patched DIMM firmware, as it will check what kind of physical media is in the GD-Drive.. " Within the following link is mentioned http://wiki.pcbotaku.com/w/index.php?title=Disc_Layout
+"it will of course not boot without a patched DIMM firmware, as it will check what kind of physical media is in the GD-Drive..".
+Within the following link is mentioned http://wiki.pcbotaku.com/w/index.php?title=Disc_Layout

 https://www.arcade-projects.com/forums/index.php?thread/1159-burn-naomi-games-to-cd-r-and-play-on-gdrom-drive/&postID=13992#post13992<br>
 "nowdays its simpler... for data extraction from GDI image can be used Japanese Cake's GDROM-Explorer"

 https://www.arcade-projects.com/forums/index.php?thread/1159-burn-naomi-games-to-cd-r-and-play-on-gdrom-drive/&postID=14685#post14685<br>
-"I don't have the gear or inclination to test all this, burn CD-R's to see if it works, then answer questions about why people can't get it to work..<br>
+"I don't have the gear or inclination to test all this, burn CD-R's to see if it works, then answer questions about why people can't get it to work..
 If you really want to have a go at it, I suggest you start disassembling a 3.17 version of the firmware.
 You're looking for a function called gdachecksecurity IIRC"

 https://www.arcade-projects.com/forums/index.php?thread/1159-burn-naomi-games-to-cd-r-and-play-on-gdrom-drive/&postID=102796#post102796<br>
 "there was unsolved side effects like reset after some time, which makes in ususable at practice, so that hack was abandoned in prior of CF or Net boot methods"